The present benchmark was conducted on 2025-06-17 on a Macbook Pro M4

 between different sectors of an economy.

-are either faster or more memory-efficient than other implementations.
+are generally faster than other implementations.
+This improved

-This improved performance can make a substantial difference in larger
+performance can make a substantial difference in larger analyses, making

 The tests were run on simulated square matrices, with dimensions ranging from 100x100 up to 2000x2000, and each test was repeated at least 50 times to account for variability.
 Please note that the results of this benchmarking analysis depend on the specific test datasets used and the hardware on which the algorithms were run.
 Therefore, the results should be interpreted in the context of these specific conditions.